kuan-wang/pytorch-mobilenet-v3/README.md

 Some details may be different from the original paper, welcome to discuss and help me figure it out.

 **[NEW]** The pretrained model of small version mobilenet-v3 is online.
+**[NEW]** The paper updated on 17 May, so I renew the codes for that, but there still are some bugs.

 ## Training & Accuracy
 In progress ...